DonBriggsWork/WebApp/README.md

 ** Step 6 **

 Added code to write current date and time to spreadsheet, along with username.
 Very cool.
+Remember to manually run btnExecuteClicked function from editor to set permissions before trying to run WebApp, otherwise permissions error will be generated.